bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Speaker 3: 00:37:50

-All right, so your paper describes how you can still find out the balance of the two participants even if they have multiple channels between each other and you do it by jamming the remaining channels and then probing and one of the channels for the exact balance and then moving through the channels accordingly to jam and all the others and measure the one that that's there.
+All right, so your paper describes how you can still find out the balance of the two participants even if they have multiple channels between each other and you do it by jamming the remaining channels and then probing one of the channels for the exact balance and then moving through the channels accordingly to jam and all the others and measure the one that that's there.
 So there's been this question that's been at the back of my mind listening to your explanation.
 What would happen if every Lightning participant wouldn't allow you to route the full amount of the channel, but basically only ever allow up to the next discrete amount available in their channel.
 To make it simple, you make 10%, 20%, 30% and so forth, just 10% steps.